Here's a look at some of the facts thrown around during the debate. We found some facts, some fictions, some not quite facts and some mostly fictions.

-Romney’s claim that Obama wants to cut Medicare by $716 billion dollars is somewhat misleading.
-The Obamacare law controlled future Medicare spending and seeks to save that amount of money.
-Those savings help pay for the Obamacare law.
-And the savings will have some implications for programs like Medicare Advantage.
+Romney's claim that Obama wants to cut Medicare by $716 billion dollars is a misconstrued statement.
 What Obama did was, through the Affordable Care Act, reduce growth of Medicare over 10 years.
 This reduction in growth would actually benefit Medicare beneficiaries by extending the life of Medicare.
-Obama’s reduction plan comes through at payments to hospitals as part of Medicare Part A.
+Obama's reduction plan comes through at payments to hospitals as part of Medicare Part A.

 Obama Fact Check #4: Under Romney's Plan, Donald Trump is a Small Business- 10:11 p.m.: President Obama: But under Governor Romney's definition, there are a whole bunch of millionaires and billionaires who are small businesses.
 Donald Trump is a small business.
 Now, I know Donald Trump doesn't like to think of himself as small anything, but - but that's how you define small businesses if you're getting business income.

 Greg Krieg has the facts:

 Under Mitt Romney's plan, all "small businesses" would receive a 20 percent tax cut.
 By his definition, the size of a business is defined solely by the amount of people it employs.
 Any company with 500 or fewer workers is deemed "small."
 There is no revenue cap, so no matter how much money the business makes, if the payroll does not exceed 500 people, it would benefit from this reduced rate.